What is this personalization all about?

 By proactively providing targeted content, most preferably across channels, you can boost your business by fortifying your relationship with your users when treating them as valued and unique individuals.

-Why should I be bothered?
+Why should I be bothered to personalize?

 Because relevance is essential in any digital survival kit.
 You probably recognize the frustration when you are presented with content that has nothing to do with your interests.
 The same goes for our users.
 We also know that our attention span is extremely short and that we tend to constantly take shortcuts to all sorts of topics.
 Therefore, we need to make sure that the content you expose to your users delivers on user insight – otherwise, you face the risk of causing more damage than value.
 And remember: if your content is not relevant - someone else’s will be when the user demands it.